 The Hamburg event, is both a music festival and a conference featuring more than 200 sessions, networking events, meetings, showcases and award shows.
 Organizers were aware that the festival’s diverse lineup made it challenging for attendees to remember every show or conference they had seen.
 They didn’t use beacons to push notifications but to register a user’s journey around locations and, based on it, display relevant on-demand content.
 Thanks to the wide app promotion as well as word-of-mouth and built-in social sharing features, 62% of the festival attendees installed and actively used the app.

 It is a fact that music festival industry is evolving faster than ever.
-To attract new fans while turning a profit, event organizers need to embrace mobile and location technology.
-It will help them to understand where attendees are, what they’re doing during your event and other proximity insights.
+To attract new fans while turning a profit, event organizers need to embrace location-based strategies.
+It will help them to understand where attendees are, what they’re doing during your event and other location insights.
 Using this data they can improve operations, marketing, sponsorship, and more.